Sanjay-Shr/DevOps_Challenge/README.md

 - Queried DNS and network resolution with nslookup, dig, and host.
 - Connected to local ports with telnet and nc (netcat).
 - Checked Wi-Fi link and status using iwconfig and ifplugstatus.

+### Day-8-Advanced Log Analysis & Cleanup
+- Created sample log files to mimic different app modules.
+- Used grep to pull out errors and warnings.
+- Parsed and summarized logs with awk.
+- Cleaned up and transformed outputs using sed.
+- Counted repeated errors to see which issues would need the most attention.
+- Found older logs and archived them neatly with tar and gzip.
+- Even set up a simple workflow to generate a weekly error summary.

 ---

 ## How to Use This Repo